hasselmm/QtNetworkCrumbs/README.md

 * [A minimal SSDP resolver](#a-minimal-ssdp-resolver)
 * [A declarative XML parser](#a-declarative-xml-parser)

+This library is tested to work with [Qt][qt-opensource] 5.15, 6.5 and 6.8
+on Android, iOS, Linux, macOS and Windows.

 ### A minimal mDNS-SD resolver

 [DNS Service Discovery][DNS-SD], also known as "DNS-SD" and "Bonjour", is an efficient method to discover